automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Chindesaurus.md

 # Chindesaurus
-## Description: This early dinosaur was a close relative of Herrerasaurus.
+## This early dinosaur was a close relative of Herrerasaurus.